Shea Stadium (Peoria, Illinois): History

-After the teams moved to O'Brien Field for the 2002 season, the university began to look for other uses for Meinen Field, eventually settling on its current setup as a soccer-only facility.
+After the baseball teams moved to O'Brien Field (now Dozer Park) for the 2002 season, the university began to look for other uses for Meinen Field, eventually settling on its current setup as a soccer-only facility.
 It was substantially reconfigured, with a few remnants of its baseball days remaining: the old press box; most of the first-base seating area, which now forms the main seating area for the soccer field; some of the light standards; and the concession stands and some other outbuildings on the property.

 On October 25, 2002, Meinen Field was renamed Shea Stadium after Tim Shea, a Bradley University alumnus.
 The first Bradley soccer game at the newly renovated Shea Stadium was in August 2003.

 On June 10, 2008, Shea Stadium played host to two Major League Soccer teams in a U.S. Open Cup qualifier when the Chicago Fire played against the Columbus Crew in front 3,829 people, the largest crowd ever to see a soccer game at Shea Stadium.

 On January 23, 2020, the USL League Two announced that Peoria City would start play in the 2020 season in the Hartland Division of the Central conference, but the season was cancelled due to the COVID-19 pandemic.
 Peoria City will, after two years of delay, will began play in the Deep North Division of the Central conference.
 Their first game was on May 14 at Shea against Minneapolis SC Which ended in a 2-2 draw.